-- (a) In general, this was well answered.
-The only real problem was that some candidates gave PRICE when the actual field name was PRICE(\$) which unnecessarily lost them a mark.
-The most common response was to correctly choose CODE as the field name. - (b) This was fairly well answered with most candidates choosing range check, length check and presence check.
-Some candidates described the validation checks rather than naming them which was perfectly acceptable in this case.

-- Very well answered with well over half the candidates correctly choosing M018 as (c) output. - www.PapaCambridge.com (d) Many candidates gained two marks here for correctly giving (PRICE(\$)>50) and the operator as part of the search conditions.
-Very few gave a correct search condition for the date which conditions. have been either (DELIVERY DATE>30/09/02 AND DELIVERY DATE<01/11/02) or (DELIVER DATE between 30/09/02 AND 01/11/02).
+- In general, this was well answered.
+The only real problem was that some candidates gave (a) when the actual field name was PRICE(\$) which unnecessarily lost them a mark. common response was to correctly choose CODE as the field name. - www.PapaCambridge.com (b) This was fairly well answered with most candidates choosing range check, length check and presence check.
+Some candidates described the validation checks rather than naming them which was perfectly acceptable in this case. - Very well answered with well over half the candidates correctly choosing M018 as the required (c) output. - (d) Many candidates gained two marks here for correctly giving (PRICE(\$)>50) and the operator AND as part of the search conditions.
+Very few gave a correct search condition for the date which could have been either (DELIVERY DATE>30/09/02 AND DELIVERY DATE<01/11/02) or (DELIVERY DATE between 30/09/02 AND 01/11/02).